Al-As ibn Wa'il: Biography

+His wife was Layla bint Harmalah belong to the influential Anaza Arab tribe, She probably arrived in Mecca initially as a captive due to Arab tribal raids, however al-As freed her and took her for himself.
+She was the mother of Amr ibn al-As, who was born in c.
+573. al-As ibn Wa'il, was a wealthy landowner from the Banu Sahm clan of the Quraysh tribe of Mecca.
+Following the death of al-As in c.
+622, his son Amr inherited from him the lucrative al-Waht estate and vineyards near Ta'if.
+Amr's mother and Al-As's wife was from the Banu Jallan clan of the Annazah tribe.

 Surat al-Kawthar is the 108th surah of the Qur'an, and the shortest.
-According to Ibn Ishaq, it was revealed in Makka, some time before the Isra and Miraj, when A'as ibn Wa'il as-Sahmi said of Muhammad that he was "a man who is cut off (from having a male progenitor) is of no consequence, and if he were killed, he would be forgotten."
+According to Ibn Ishaq, it was revealed in Makka, some time before the Isra and Miraj, when Al-As said of Muhammad that he was "a man who is cut off (from having a male progenitor) is of no consequence, and if he were killed, he would be forgotten."

 He never became a Muslim and left a will to his two sons.